southernafro/airspace-hugo/exampleSite/content/english/blog/best-hydroponic-system.md

 ## Final Thoughts

-In conclusion, all i can say is when it comes to getting the best system.
+In conclusion, all I can say is when it comes to getting the best system.
 You have to understand that your ability to comply with what the system requires from you is what makes it the best.